Jegarde/RecNet-Login/README.md

 ```py
 python login.py USERNAME PASSWORD
 ```
-If successful, it will print your bearer token and account data.
+If successful, it will print all possible data.

 # Alternative ways of getting your bearer token
 - Run this JS script on your browser's DevTools console.